gergap/blame-notifier/README.md

 This means you need to setup the 'sendmail' tool in Docker.
 The database should be installed on the host system.
 You can bind the mysql unix domain socket to the container using Docker's `-v` option.

+An alternative solution is mounting a shared folder into the Docker guest, where the PVS results are saved and then run the blame-notifier on the host system.
+The advantage of this concept is, that you don't need to setup blame-notifier in every docker container.

 # Future Improvements